 Aerobic glycolysis generates substantially more ATP per mole of glucose oxidized than does anaerobic glycolysis.
 The utility of anaerobic glycolysis, to a muscle cell when it needs large amounts of energy, stems from the fact that the rate of ATP production from glycolysis is approximately 100X faster than from oxidative phosphorylation.
 During exertion muscle cells do not need to energize anabolic reaction pathways.
 The requirement is to generate the maximum amount of ATP, for muscle contraction, in the shortest time frame.
 This is why muscle cells derive almost all of the ATP consumed during exertion from anaerobic glycolysis.back to the top

-The reactions catalyzed by hexokinase, PFK-1 and PK all proceed with a relatively large free energy decrease.
+The reactions catalyzed by hexokinase (or glucokinase), PFK-1 and PK all proceed with a relatively large free energy decrease.
 These non-equilibrium reactions of glycolysis would be ideal candidates for regulation of the flux through glycolysis.
 Indeed, in vitro studies have shown all three enzymes to be allosterically controlled.

-Regulation of hexokinase, however, is not the major control point in glycolysis.
+Regulation of hexokinase, however, is not the major control point in glycolysis in tissues other than the liver.
 This is due to the fact that large amounts of G6P are derived from the breakdown of glycogen (the predominant mechanism of carbohydrate entry into glycolysis in skeletal muscle) and, therefore, the hexokinase reaction is not necessary.
 Regulation of PK is important for reversing glycolysis when ATP is high in order to activate gluconeogenesis.
 As such this enzyme catalyzed reaction is not a major control point in glycolysis.
 The rate limiting step in glycolysis is the reaction catalyzed by PFK-1.

 PFK-1 is a tetrameric enzyme that exists in two conformational states termed R and T that are in equilibrium.
 ATP is both a substrate and an allosteric inhibitor of PFK-1.
 Each subunit has two ATP binding sites, a substrate site and an inhibitor site.
 The substrate site binds ATP equally well when the tetramer is in either conformation.
 The inhibitor site binds ATP essentially only when the enzyme is in the T state.
 F6P is the other substrate for PFK-1 and it also binds preferentially to the R state enzyme.
 At high concentrations of ATP, the inhibitor site becomes occupied and shifting the equilibrium of PFK-1 conformation to that of the T state decreasing PFK-1's ability to bind F6P.
 The inhibition of PFK-1 by ATP is overcome by AMP which binds to the R state of the enzyme and, therefore, stabilizes the conformation of the enzyme capable of binding F6P.
 The most important allosteric regulator of both glycolysis and gluconeogenesis is fructose 2,6-bisphosphate, F2,6BP, which is not an intermediate in glycolysis or in gluconeogenesis.